Removing Nail Polish from Carpet

 If you find yourself with bright red nail polish spilled on your favorite carpet or area rug, don’t panic!
-Here are many expert tips for removing nail polish from carpet.
-You will find that there is actually more than one way to get it out, including removing it with Windex!
+Here are many expert tips for how to remove nail polish from carpet.
+You will find that there is actually more than one way to get dried nail polish out of carpet, including removing it with Windex!

-Tip #2: I use the polish remover and blot, then Goo Gone works to remove the remaining stain.
+Tip #2: I use nail polish remover and blot, then Goo Gone works to remove the remaining stain.

 Tip #4: I spilled dark purple nail polish on my light grey carpet.
 When I tried nail polish remover it didn’t do a thing.
 Then a friend told me to try window cleaner and it worked great.
 I can’t even tell it happened.